 - Register your site as a potential SEB credit site.
 It will be placed on the Native Vegetation Credit Register for clearance applicants to locate.

 - If a clearance applicant is interested in your site they will contact you to discuss your site and the potential credit available.
 You (or the clearance applicant) can engage an accredited third party broker if you do not want to be involved in the negotiation or transaction process.

 - Once there is a commitment to proceed, you will need to engage an accredited consultant to formally assess the available credit and to develop a management plan for the site.
 There is a cost for the assessment which should be factored into the amount negotiated with the clearance applicant.
-Submit the accredited consultant’s assessment along with an application to establish the SEB site to the Native Vegetation Branch.
+Submit the accredited consultant’s assessment along with an Application to Establish a SEB Area and Assign Credit to establish the SEB site to the Native Vegetation Branch.

 - The Native Vegetation Council will assess your application and if approved, the site will be updated on the Native Vegetation Credit Register with the available credit listed for purchase.
-The clearance applicant can then submit an application to the Native Vegetation Council to purchase your credits.
+The clearance applicant can then submit an Application to Establish a SEB Area and Assign Credit to the Native Vegetation Council to purchase your credits.
 The application must be authorised by you and include proof that a contractual arrangement has been entered into between you and the clearance applicant.

-- If the application is approved, you will enter into a management agreement with the Minister for Environment and Water (see ‘What is a management agreement?’ in FAQs).
+- If the application is approved, you will enter into a management agreement with the Minister for Environment and Water.
 The credits will then be released to the clearance applicant and removed from the Native Vegetation Register.

 - You will now be required to implement the management actions outlined in the management plan for the SEB site.